mfey/units2/README.md

     + as namespace-qualified symbols (idiomatic clojure), and
     + within the scope of a context-creating macro (idiomatic in any lisp)
 + Dimensional analysis can be extended by the user (even at runtime!)
-+ Automatic 'unitification' of numerical differentiation and integration schemes.

 This library also respects the distinction between the algebra on quantities with units and the algebra on units themselves.
-This is an important prerequisite for dimensional analysis, nonlinear unit conversions (e.g. celsius-fahrenheit).
+This is an important prerequisite for dimensional analysis, nonlinear unit conversions (e.g. celsius-fahrenheit), and automatic 'unitification' of numerical differentiation and integration schemes.

 ## Tutorial / Sample Code / Documentation